-The act addresses domestic violence concerns in several sections and imposes a responsibility on collaborative lawyers to address these competing concerns.
+The act addresses concerns about coercion and violence in several other sections.
 Section 7 creates an exception to the stay of proceedings created by filing a notice of collaborative law with a tribunal for "emergency orders to protect the health, safety, welfare or interests of a party or family or household member."
-Section 9(c)(2) also creates an exception to the disqualification requirement for a collaborative lawyer and lawyers in a law firm with which the collaborative lawyer is associated to represent a victim in seeking such emergency orders.
-These sections insures that a victim of domestic violence who participates in collaborative law will continue to have the assistance of counsel and access to the court in the face of an immediate threat to her safety or that of her dependent.
+Section 9(c)(2) also creates an exception to the disqualification requirement for a collaborative lawyer and lawyers in a law firm with which the collaborative lawyer is associated to represent a victim or an alleged abuser in proceedings seeking such emergency orders if other lawyers are not immediately available.
+These sections insures that a victim of coercion and violence and an alleged abuser who participate in collaborative law will continue to have the assistance of counsel and access to the court in the face of an immediate threat to her safety or that of her dependent and the serious accusations being made.
 They are consistent with the Model Rules of Professional Conduct provisions that "a lawyer may withdraw from representing a client if ... withdrawal can be accomplished without material adverse effect on the interests of the client" and: "upon termination of representation, a lawyer shall take steps to the extent reasonably practicable to protect a client's interests..."
 MODEL RULES OF PROF'L CONDUCT R. 1.16(b)(1) & (d) (2002).